perez987/Broadcom-wifi-back-on-macOS-Sonoma-with-OCLP/README.md

 How to make the change?

-1. revert OCLP root patch
+1. revert OCLP root patch and reboot
 2. replace `IOSkywalkFamily.kext` and reboot
-3. apply root patch of **OCLP 1.4.0 nightly build**.
+3. apply root patch of **OCLP 1.4.0 nightly build** and reboot.

 The other settings do not change.